Gardening Answers Knowledgebase

 Comfrey can play an important role in compost making, The considerable leaf mass of a mature comfrey plant, cut several times in a season, can add plenty of high-nitrogen green material to the pile.
 In addition, the leaves contain calcium, phosphorus, potassium, and trace minerals drawn deep from the subsoil.
 Just be sure there are no ripe seeds, and that no pieces of root are attached to the base of the leaves that go into the compost pile.

 The leaves can also be added to potato crops as a fertilizer.
 After allowing them to wilt, you can use the leaves by chopping them up and placing them in a trench with main crop potatoes.
 As the leaves are high in potassium, they make an excellent fertilizer.
 Layer to a depth of 1 to 2 inches.
 Comfrey can also be used on other plants that benefit from high doses of potassium, like tomatoes and runner beans.
 It has also been used to as a top dressing around soft fruit bushes.
 As the leaves break down, gently cultivate them into the planting area.
-For more information see the British NorthWest Dahlia Societyís page about using comfrey.
-There is also an excellent article from Organic Gardening Magazine by Jean Nick, entitled Comfrey Power, available from the online archive.
+There is an excellent article from Organic Gardening Magazine by Jean Nick, entitled Comfrey Power, available from the online archive.

 Link to this record only (permalink)